waldur/waldur-docs/docs/user-guide/reporting.md

 # Reporting

-Marketplace is a central module for provisioning of Waldur resources.
-Marketplace contains Offerings that belong to a special type of Organizations - Service Providers.
-Marketplace provides common functionality for resource lifecycle management, accounting and invoicing.
-Specifics are implemented in the Marketplace plugins (e.g. for OpenStack, SLURM, Rancher, etc).

 ## HomePort reports

 Waldur HomePort includes a number of built-in reports based on the user activity.
 Reports can be accessed by